alibaba/cloud-kernel/Documentation/vm/kidled.rst

   ``scans`` means how many rounds current cgroup has been scanned.
-  ``scan_period_in_seconds`` means kidled will take how long to finish one round. ``use_hierarchy`` shows current statistics whether does hierarchical accounting, see above. ``buckets`` is to allow scripts parsing easily.
+  ``scan_period_in_seconds`` means kidled will take how long to finish one round. ``buckets`` is to allow scripts parsing easily.
 The table shows how many bytes are in idle state, the row is indexed by idle type and column is indexed by idle ages.

   e.g. it shows 331776 bytes are idle at column ``[2,5)`` and row ``csea``, ``csea`` means the pages are clean && swappable && evictable && active,